-The school may nominate exceptionally promising juniors and seniors as Departmental Scholars to pursue bachelor's and master's degree programs simultaneously.
+The school may nominate exceptionally promising juniors and seniors as Departmental Scholars to pursue bachelors and masters degree programs simultaneously.

 Minimum qualifications include the completion of 24 courses (96 quarter units) at UCLA, or the equivalent at a similar institution, the current minimum grade-point average required for honors at graduation, and the requirements in preparation for the major.
-To obtain both the bachelor's and master's degrees, Departmental Scholars fulfill the requirements for each program.
+To obtain both the bachelors and masters degrees, Departmental Scholars fulfill the requirements for each program.
 Students may not use any one course to fulfill requirements for both degrees.

-Interested students should consult the associate dean in 6412 Boelter Hall well in advance of application dates for admission to graduate standing.
+For details, consult the Office of Academic and Student Affairs in 6426 Boelter Hall well in advance of application dates for admission to graduate standing.